iqbalhossen0483/project_2-ui/README.md

-# Getting Started with Create React App
+# Tourism web

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project was build by react and tailwind css.

-## Available Scripts
+## Available features

-In the project directory, you can run:
+* This is a single page website.
+* Fontend with backend both are includes.
+* Responsive site
+* Created was react tailwind etc.
+* Performance is so cool

 ### `yarn start`